dogweather/forkful/content/en/c/testing-and-debugging/writing-tests.md

   \ do it\u2026"
 lastmod: '2024-03-13T22:45:00.514714-06:00'
 model: gpt-4-0125-preview
-summary: "Writing tests in C involves creating smaller, auxiliary programs or functions\
-  \ that automatically verify the functionality of your code.
-Programmers do it\u2026"
+summary: Writing tests in C involves creating smaller, auxiliary programs or functions that automatically verify the functionality of your code.
 title: Writing tests
 weight: 36
 ---